Azure-Samples/ms-identity-mobile-apple-swift-objc/README.md

 We enthusiastically welcome contributions and feedback.
 You can clone the repo and start contributing now.
 Read our [Contribution Guide](Contributing.md) for more information.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## Security Library

-This library controls how users sign-in and access services.
-We recommend you always take the latest version of our library in your app when possible.
-We use [semantic versioning](http://semver.org) so you can control the risk associated with updating your app.
-As an example, always downloading the latest minor version number (e.g. x.*y*.x) ensures you get the latest security and feature enhanements but our API surface remains the same.
-You can always see the latest version and release notes under the Releases tab of GitHub.

-## Security Reporting

-If you find a security issue with our libraries or services please report it to [secure@microsoft.com](mailto:secure@microsoft.com) with as much detail as possible.
-Your submission may be eligible for a bounty through the [Microsoft Bounty](http://aka.ms/bugbounty) program.
-Please do not post security issues to GitHub Issues or any other public site.
-We will contact you shortly upon receiving the information.
-We encourage you to get notifications of when security incidents occur by visiting [this page](https://technet.microsoft.com/en-us/security/dd252948) and subscribing to Security Advisory Alerts.

 Copyright (c) Microsoft Corporation.
 All rights reserved.
 Licensed under the MIT License (the "License");